artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module2/README.md

 ## Module Workflow
 Follow the next steps to analyze the RVfpga Input/Output System, first at a high-level and then at a low-level.

+**To complete before June 6:**
-1. (**To complete before June 6.**) Look at Chapter 4 (System Verilog) and Chapter 9 (Input/Output) of the H&H book.
+1. Look at Chapter 4 (System Verilog) and Chapter 9 (Input/Output) of the H&H book.
-2. (**To complete before June 6.**) View this video [InputOutputVideo](https://www.youtube.com/watch?v=8fK-CoEbo0Y) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [InputOutputEnglishVideo](https://www.youtube.com/watch?v=oIRFxQEBNAc), you can watch an AI-translated-to-Chinese version of the video here: [InputOutputChineseVideo](https://www.youtube.com/watch?v=gG0HSeJ9ew8), or you can enable the subtitles in the video in Spanish).
+2. View this video [InputOutputVideo](https://www.youtube.com/watch?v=8fK-CoEbo0Y) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [InputOutputEnglishVideo](https://www.youtube.com/watch?v=oIRFxQEBNAc), you can watch an AI-translated-to-Chinese version of the video here: [InputOutputChineseVideo](https://www.youtube.com/watch?v=gG0HSeJ9ew8), or you can enable the subtitles in the video in Spanish).
 The video describes the RVfpga I/O System in detail.
 You can download the slides [here](https://drive.google.com/file/d/1Fv4-I8DwISdqqDpol4i_BMZNzK4QmpOe/view?usp=sharing).
-3. (**To complete before June 6.**) Resolve the following I/O high-level exercises (note that these exercises just require you to understand and execute some provided programs):
+3. Resolve the following I/O high-level exercises (note that these exercises just require you to understand and execute some provided programs):
    * [Exercise-1](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-1).
    * [Exercise-3](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-3).
    * [Exercise-5](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-5).

+**June 6 session:**
-4. **June 6 session** - Complete the following exercises:
+1. Complete the following exercises:
    * To be provided.
 <!--
    * [Exercise-2](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab4#exercise-2).